Kenneth Kirk

-Kenneth Escott Kirk (1886–1954), also known as K. E. Kirk, was an English Anglican bishop.
-He was the Bishop of Oxford in the Church of England from 1937 to 1954.
-He was also an influential moral theologian, serving for five years as Regius Professor of Moral and Pastoral Theology at Oxford.
+Kenneth Escott Kirk (21 February 1886 – 8 June 1954), also known as K. E. Kirk, was an English Anglican bishop.
+An influential moral theologian, he served as Regius Professor of Moral and Pastoral Theology at the University of Oxford from 1933 to 1938, and then as the Bishop of Oxford in the Church of England from 1937 to 1954.

 Early life and education

 Kirk was born in Sheffield on 21 February 1886 and was the son of Frank Herbert Kirk who, in turn, was the son of John Kirk (died 1875), a Methodist minister.
 He was educated at Sheffield Royal Grammar School and St John's College, Oxford, obtaining a double first in classics.
 He was accepted for graduate study at Keble College, but moved to London instead to work with the Student Christian Movement (SCM).
 The group was beginning a ministry to the large numbers of Indian students that were coming to England to study.
 During his time in London he also opened a residential hall for students of University College, London known as Ealing Hall, served as an assistant to the Department of Philosophy there and held a number of executive positions with SCM.
+He was also active with the university's Officers Training Corps, and was commissioned in the Territorial Force as a second lieutenant on 22 July 1909.
 He began the process to become ordained as an Anglican priest and was ordained a deacon on 21 December 1912 and moved to a church near Sheffield to begin a curacy, intending to go back to Keble College to finish his graduate study.
-When World War I broke out, however, that proved impossible.
-Instead, he spent 1915–1919 with the British Army as a chaplain in France and Flanders.